drunkard/ceph-readable-doc/html/_sources/cephadm/operations.rst.txt

 Cluster Configuration Checks
 ----------------------------
-Cephadm periodically scans each of the hosts in the cluster in order to understand the state of the OS, disks, NICs etc. These facts can then be analysed for consistency across the hosts in the cluster to identify any configuration anomalies.
+Cephadm periodically scans each host in the cluster in order to understand the state of the OS, disks, network interfacess etc. This information can then be analyzed for consistency across the hosts in the cluster to identify any configuration anomalies.

 Enabling Cluster Configuration Checks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The configuration checks are an **optional** feature, and are enabled
+These configuration checks are an **optional** feature, and are enabled
 by running the following command:

 .. prompt:: bash #